 Active "mandatory" science

-The program exposes students to interesting and extraordinary topics in science via hands-on activities, while installing the students with a variety of skills.
-The program is suitable for all students that are required to take mandatory science, and especially for those who have difficulty with theoretical and frontal studies, such as students of the “Mabar” and “Etgar” tracks.
+The program is suitable for all students required to take mandatory science, and especially for those who have difficulty with theoretical and frontal studies, such as students of the “Mabar” and “Etgar” tracks.

-For more information look at the Hebrew site.
+For further information, visit the Hebrew site.